 In the back pain industry, the epidural space is the location for many invasive treatments, ranging from simple epidural injections to minimally invasive surgical procedures and fully open spinal surgery techniques.

 The actual anatomy of this area of the body probably means nothing to most patients.
-However, the incidence of complications arising from invasive back pain treatment is something for every patient to consider.
+However, the high incidence of complications arising from invasive back pain treatment targeting the region is something for every patient to consider.

 Epidural injections are known for creating the possibility of epidural compartment syndrome; a rare, but potentially very serious condition.
 Additionally, these shots can sometimes accidentally pierce the thecal sac and create cerebral spinal fluid leaks, which can require surgical intervention to seal.